nightimegames/docs/s7-tfar.md

 > 2nd PLT: `52`

 ## Setup Guide
 In an ideal world, one should have binds set up for each of their relavent channels.
-For an infantry member of a Spartan group, these would be their SR general, and SR specific
+For an infantry member of a Spartan group, these would be their SR general and SR specific.
+I personally recommend reconfiguring your binds to adapt to these requirements, and I recommend the following:

+*(Controls -> Configure Addons -> TFAR in dropdown)*
+- **LR TRANSMIT** - T
+- **LR TRANSMIT ADDITIONAL** - Y
+- **SR TRANSMIT** - Caps Lock
+- **SR TRANSMIT ADDITIONAL** - Ctrl+Caps Lock

+This allows you to both be LR capable if you are placed in a position requiring one, while also allowing easy and intuitive switching between relavent SR channels.
+In this example, an infantryman would set their SR CH1 to their specific frequency, lets say they are a member of Team 4 of Spartan 1-3, so `134`, and their SR A2 to be the general frequency for their platoon, in this case `100`.
+This allows our theoretical infantryman to monitor both channels, intuitively speak on his team specific one, while also maintaining relatively ergonomic access to the general channel.

 # Aviation
 ## Channels and Binds once done